Hit Row

 Hit Row was an American professional wrestling stable consisting of Isaiah "Swerve" Scott, Ashante "Thee" Adonis, Top Dolla, and manager B-Fab.
 They performed in WWE on the NXT and SmackDown brands.
 After their release from WWE in November 2021, they have worked the independent circuit under the name The HitMakerZ.
 In August 2022, the stable returned to WWE without Scott.
 Top Dolla was released from the group in September 2023 due to roster cuts.
-In February 2024, B-Fab aligned herself with Bobby Lashley's new stable The Pride, and Ashante was announced to be forming a new tag team with Cedric Alexander, privately disbanding Hit Row.
+In February 2024, B-Fab aligned herself with Bobby Lashley's new stable The Pride, and Adonis was announced to be forming a new tag team with Cedric Alexander, privately disbanding Hit Row.
+Today, as of 2026, only B-Fab remains employed with the WWE as a former member of Hit Row.